linode/docs/docs/guides/security/upgrading/upgrade-to-ubuntu-20-04/index.md

 image:
 ---

 Ubuntu 20.04 is a Long-Term Support (LTS) release that is supported by Canonical until April 2025.
-This guide shows how to upgrade your Linode from Ubuntu 18.04 (Bionic Beaver) or Ubuntu 19.10 (Eoan Ermine) to Ubuntu 20.04 (Focal Fossa).
+Use this guide to upgrade your Linode from Ubuntu 18.04 (Bionic Beaver) or Ubuntu 19.10 (Eoan Ermine) to Ubuntu 20.04 (Focal Fossa).

 {{< caution >}}
 Inline distribution upgrades can yield unpredictable results.
-Before continuing, read through our [Upgrading to the Latest Distribution (Clean Install)](/docs/guides/manually-upgrading-to-latest-distribution-version/) guide to learn more about your upgrade options, including performing a clean install of the latest distribution version.
+Before continuing, read through [Upgrading to the Latest Distribution (Clean Install)](/docs/guides/manually-upgrading-to-latest-distribution-version/) guide to learn more about your upgrade options.
+This guide also provides instructions to perform a clean install of the latest distribution version.

 The upgrade may be incomplete or your system may be corrupted if your internet connection is interrupted.
 Use [Lish](/docs/guides/using-the-linode-shell-lish) or [Glish](/docs/guides/using-the-linode-graphical-shell-glish/) to perform this upgrade in a stable environment that does not rely on an active internet connection to your Linode.